Addiction Studies (ADST)

 ADST 410.
 COMMUNITY PREVENTION METHODS.
 4 Credits.

-This course explores the role the media plays in prevention, such as media advocacy, media literacy, social marketing and social norms marketing.
-This course will also discuss the requirements for prevention credentialing in Washington state.
+Explores the role the media plays in prevention, such as media advocacy, media literacy, social marketing, and social norms marketing.
+Also, discussions on the requirements for prevention credentialing in Washington state.

 ADST 412.
 PHYSIOLOGY AND PHARMACOLOGY OF ADDICTIONS.
 4 Credits.